Level 04 · Manager Learning

 Translate strategies into clear plans with milestones, owners, risks, and measures of success.

-Definition: Develop action plans that manage dependencies, risks, and measurable outcomes.
+Definition: A structured approach to developing action plans that drive implementation, manage risks, and ensure measurable outcomes.

 Consulting examples: